Where our love Began.

 Helps immunity by “boosting white blood cell count” (Journal of Alternative and Complementary Medicine, 2010)

-As a Sports Therapist myself I will always conduct a client consultation, to investigate the need for treatment and what will be the most beneficial treatment plan (taking into account any medical history).
-Typically a mixture of massage/ soft tissue therapy, mobilisations and therapeutic exercises; which ultimately encompass the promotion of healthy muscles and joints and overall well-being.
+Due to being a Sports Therapist myself I will always conduct a client consultation, to investigate the need for treatment and what will be the most beneficial treatment plan (taking into account any medical history).
+Typically, a mixture of massage/ soft tissue therapy, mobilisations and therapeutic exercises; which ultimately encompass the promotion of healthy muscles and joints and overall well-being.
 With a broad and specified knowledge I can safely and effectively mobilise the muscles and joints to improve and prevent injuries.